Bruce Friedrich: Philanthropy

-An effective altruism advocate, Friedrich is a member of Giving What We Can, a community of people who have pledged to donate a portion of their income to effective charities.
+As an effective altruism advocate, Friedrich is a member of Giving What We Can, a community of people who have pledged to donate a portion of their income to effective charities.

 Personal life

 Friedrich is Christian and has been vegan since 1987.
+He converted to Catholicism in 1991 after running a homeless shelter and soup kitchen associated with the Catholic Worker Movement.
 He is married to Alka Chandna, who works for PETA.